 The identity’s address is the primary way to identify an identity.
 It is a calculated property based on the identity’s public key and thus cannot be changed for an identity.

 A device is a technical part of the identity.
 One identity can use multiple devices to interact with the outside world.
 The outside world however usually doesn’t care about the devices of one identity.
 An example of an exception would be multi-device authentication in business processes, where the devices (actually their signatures) would take part in the process itself.

 Thus devices are usually handled within the identity, just like one person uses multiple devices for reading mails or browsing the web.

 Thus, every device has the complete access on the identity and its data without relying on another device.
-This is a great backup and recovery mechanism, as having two devices for an identity means an automatic backup device if one device is broken.
+This is a great backup and recovery mechanism, as having two devices for an identity means an automatic backup device if one device is broken or replaced.

 - publicKey (optional)

 Device Onboarding Info

 If a new device is onboarded, the device onboarding info is shared via a side channel.
 With this information, all necessary data is exchanged to access the identity.
 So this should be kept very secure.

 A file is an Enmeshed representation of any binary-large object (BLOB).
 Handling files is similar to handling tokens, the big difference is, that tokens provide a means to share structured content whereas files are uploaded to and downloaded from the backbone by the help of binary transfer methods.

 The actual file is then shared by a file reference to a recipient.
 Files can be short-lived or long-lived, depending on the business case - use the expiresAt property to define the expiry of a file.